KeeganIsCool0/PRISMHybridVision/README.md

 ### Money is needed at this stage
 - Fabrication is the most expensive step.
 If sponsors invest later, it is less needed and less rewarded.

-## What You Get
+## What You Get**

 * Brand Placement: Your logo or name will be featured on the PRISM console, documentation, and on the KV designs website.
 * Public credit, Named as a partner/sponsor in the spec doc, repo, and any demo material.
 * Early Access, First look at working prototypes, and input on features that affect your use case.
-* For sponsors with sizable impact, you may get $20,000 in profits.
+* For sponsors with sizable impact, you may get $20,000 in profits.*

 ## About the Engineer
 PRISM is designed and documented by a solo audio hardware designer.
 What started as a fascination with electronics has grown into building a full console combining analog processing, digital control, automation, and immersive audio architecture.
 This project has progressed from concept to a project with technical documentation, and a prototype test plan completed.
 The next step is bringing Prototype 1A into the real world.

 ## Test the Channel Strip

-Go to https://github.com/KeeganIsCool0/PRISM_ChannelStrip to test the channel strip on your computer!
+Go to https://github.com/KeeganIsCool0/PRISM_ChannelStrip to test the channel strip on your computer!†

 ## Channel Model
 <img width="595" height="841" alt="image" src="https://github.com/user-attachments/assets/79c7f222-74c7-4211-ae90-7f256c7b518e" />